 Proper Billing to Prevent Fraud, Waste, and Abuse

-Medicare and Medicaid have requirements and obligations that must be met in order for healthcare providers to bill them for health-related services.
-The requirements promote high-quality and safe patient care, and help to make sure that providers are not inappropriately or incorrectly billing for services.
+As a healthcare provider, we have requirements and obligations that must be met to bill payers for health-related services.
+These requirements promote high quality and safe patient care, and help to make sure that providers are not inappropriately or incorrectly billing for services.
 Billing for services and supplies is a form of attestation that charges are appropriate and medically necessary and must have supporting documentation that accurately reflects that care and services provided.

 “Fraud” is a willful or intentional act.
 Examples of fraud in healthcare are: